 "Jun Song, the Ash Bringer," she repeated herself.
 "I need to find him."

 "Why are you looking for the Hero of the North?"

-Ayxin considered the man’s question carefully.
-She was in Gwen’s form, so saying that she was looking for her future mate would be grossly unfair and somewhat off-putting.
-Dragons could be incestuous, but not THAT incestuous.
+Ayxin considered the man's question carefully.
+She was in Gwen's form, so saying that she was looking for her future mate would be grossly unfair and somewhat off-putting.
+Dragons could be incestuous, but she was Human, for now.

 "He is my Uncle," Ayxin noted as a matter of factly.

 The old man raised an eyebrow, showing no indication that he believed her.